-Co-ordinating sets for leisurewear were also popular.
-Women may wear Capri pants and a blouse of the same material, and have a pair of shorts or an over-skirt in a differing – but coordinating, fabric.
-This allowed for easy mix & match options, and if the outfits were being worn on holiday, less packing space required in ones suitcase.
+Coordinating sets for leisurewear were also popular.
+Women may wear Capri pants and a blouse of the same material, and have a pair of shorts or an over-skirt in a differing-but-coordinating fabric.
+This allowed for easy mix & match options, and if the outfits were being worn on holiday, required less packing space in one’s suitcase.

 1950s Casual Dresses

 As touched upon in my 1930s recreate the look article, housedresses remained popular during this time.
-By the 1950s, they had altered in style from their earlier relations, in-keeping with the fashions of the time.
+By the 1950s, they had altered in style from their earlier relations in keeping with the fashions of the time.

 In the 1940s, the Swirl housedress label was born, and became one of the most recognisable housedresses of the period.
 By the 1950s, the Swirl dress slipped onto the body at the front, then wrapped and fastened at the back through the use of a tie-belt and a single button at the neckline.
 Marketing campaigns illustrated how easy it was to slip into a Swirl.
 Now the housedress was not strictly limited to housework – the 1950s woman could don one whilst supposedly simply relaxing at home.

 The dress featured in the collage above from Blue Velvet Vintage is an original Swirl dress, but a similar look can easily be achieved.
 Look out for wrap style dresses in cottons, with a simple silhouette.
 Pockets are of course a bonus, and add to the authenticity of the look.